Grant v. Lone Star Co. Negligence in The Workplace

 Discrimination cases provide a fascinating study in liability.
 Often, the line between individual behavior and company policy becomes blurred.
 In such cases, the nature of reporting, any punishment or mishandling, and the legality of holding individuals liable for conduct while on the job can all be called into question.
 Circuit and district courts have been tasked with assigning blame and liability in a myriad of such cases with varying outcomes.
 One such example is that of Grant v.
 Lone Star Co.

-Paula Jo Grant filed a complaint with the EEOC in 1988 after she was repeatedly subjected to a hostile work environment involving sexual harassment.
-Grant contended that during her tenure with Lone Star Co. as a sales representative she was subjected to lewd comments about her body and clothing, as well as sexually explicit jokes, cartoons, and other materials.
+Paula Jo Grant filed a complaint with the EEOC in 1988 after being repeatedly subjected to a hostile work environment involving sexual harassment.
+Grant contended that during her tenure with Lone Star Co. as a sales representative, she was subjected to lewd comments about her body and clothing and sexually explicit jokes, cartoons, and other materials.
 She contends that commentary the belittled women were regular parts of the workday, and other women were also targeted in the attacks.

-Murray argued that as a colleague, rather than an employee, he was not liable for backpay or restitution.
-Murray asserted that as an employee he did not fall under the designation of a Title VII employer and thus could not be held individually liable.
-Murray’s appeal hinged on the previous precedent when public employees were deemed not responsible, as individuals in discrimination and harassment cases.
+Murray argued that he was not liable for backpay or restitution as a colleague rather than an employee.
+Murray asserted that as an employee, he did not fall under the designation of a Title VII employer and thus could not be held individually liable.
+Murray’s appeal hinged on the previous precedent when public employees were deemed not responsible as individuals in discrimination and harassment cases.

 Cite this article: Lynch, N. (2017).
 Grant v.
 Lone Star Co.
 Negligence in the Workplace. https://www.lynchlf.com/blog/grant-v-lone-star-co-negligence-in-the-workplace/